 When naming your Pokémon, remember that personalized names can only be 12 characters long, including spaces.

 A thing I do is build the ‘mon’s Charge Move into their nickname.
 Charge moves are more important to me than fast moves because I prioritize STAB (Same Type Attack Bonus).

-In summary, having this information built into the name are flags to my brain.
-It’s difficult going back and forth between screens, trying to build parties on the fly or when I’m in the lobby for a raid.
-I already know types by heart.
-As long as I know what their stats are, and can refer to them by glancing at their name, I feel confident I can perform my tasks as a Trainer with gusto.
+In summary, having this information built into the name is a flag to my brain.
+It’s difficult to go back and forth between screens, build parties on the fly, or when I’m in the lobby for a raid.
+But I already know types by heart.
+As long as I know their stats and refer to them by glancing at their name, I feel confident I can perform my tasks as a Trainer with gusto.

 I hope that helps!
 If you’re a Trainer too, add me to Pokémon Go: 9103 6395 4234.
 I send gifts daily!

 Are you ready to consume a creative writing podcast in 10 minutes or less?

 This tiny – but mighty – podcast examines how words on the page sound different when the creator brings the concepts to life.
 My goal is to showcase emerging voices representing their communities and chat with industry folks to show us how to break through and become published poets and authors.